Saint John the Apostle

 For the three former fishermen—Peter, James and John—that faith was to be rewarded by a special friendship with Jesus.
 They alone were privileged to be present at the Transfiguration, the raising of the daughter of Jairus and the agony in Gethsemane.
 But John’s friendship was even more special.
 Tradition assigns to him the Fourth Gospel, although most modern Scripture scholars think it unlikely that the apostle and the evangelist are the same person.

-John’s own Gospel refers to him as “the disciple whom Jesus loved” (see John 13:23; 19:26; 20:2), the one who reclined next to Jesus at the Last Supper, and the one to whom he gave the exquisite honor, as he stood beneath the cross, of caring for his mother.
+John’s own Gospel refers to him as “the disciple whom Jesus loved” (see John 13:23; 19:26; 20:2), the one who reclined next to Jesus at the Last Supper, and the one to whom Jesus gave the exquisite honor of caring for his mother, as John stood beneath the cross.
 “Woman, behold your son….
 Behold, your mother” (John 19:26b, 27b).

 Because of the depth of his Gospel, John is usually thought of as the eagle of theology, soaring in high regions that other writers did not enter.
 But the ever-frank Gospels reveal some very human traits.
 Jesus gave James and John the nickname, “sons of thunder.”
 While it is difficult to know exactly what this meant, a clue is given in two incidents.